-Your sample ballot for this year's election is also available when you pull up your information on the NC voter lookup tool.
+Your sample ballot for this year's election is also available when you pull up your information on the voter lookup tool in North Carolina or the "My Voter Page" in Georgia.
 From there, we hope you'll research the environmental positions of the candidates on your ballot so that you're making an informed decision on every candidate you support.